blaenk/blaenk.github.io/provider/pages/reads.markdown

 <img src="/images/books/wor.jpg" class="right" width="128">

 <a href="http://amzn.com/0765326361" name="wor">Words of Radiance</a> --- This is the much anticipated sequel to [The Way of Kings] and the second book in the 10-book epic fantasy _Stormlight Archive_.
 It starts out with an alternate perspective on the event that catalyzed the events of tWoK.
-All of the characters --- which were previously scattered throughout the world --- are finally converging upon the same location, ramping up anticipation of their first interactions.
+All of the characters---which were previously scattered throughout the world---are finally converging upon the same location, ramping up anticipation of their first interactions.

 The magic that was misunderstood and scarce during the first book is slowly becoming more common, and some of the more scholarly characters are attempting to study it.